Su-Jung-Choi/superstore_tableau/README.md

 - highlight weeks that are above and below the average to draw attention to sales & profit performance.

 ## ⚡ Customer Dashboard Key Requirements
-**The purpose of customer dashboard is to present an overview of the customer metrics and trends in order to analyze year-over-year 'sales per customer' performance and understand customer buying trends.**
+**The purpose of customer dashboard is to present an overview of the customer metrics and trends in order to analyze yearly per-customer sales performance and understand customer buying trends.**

 ### KPI Overview

-- Display a summary of total customers, sales per customer, and orders for the current year vs. the previous year.
+- Display a summary of `total customers`, `total sales per customer`, and `total orders` for the current year vs. the previous year.

 ### Customer Buying Trends